druce/docker_ml/README.md

 **3) Build the docker_ml container**

-- cd to the directory containing Dockerfile
+- Clone this repo. `cd` to the top-level directory containing Dockerfile
 - If you don't want GPU support, edit the Dockerfile
   - comment out ```FROM nvidia/cuda```
   - uncomment ```FROM ubuntu```